 As an affair of the worldwide amateur service's self-administration, the International Amateur Radio Union (IARU) coordinates the interests of its Member Organisations.
 The three IARU Regions are organized to broadly mirror the structure of the ITU and its related regional telecommunications organizations.
 In any case, national regulatory provisions prevail and may lead to different regulations.

-Currently IARU recommends the band plan shown in Table 3 below for the amateur allocation in the frequency range 1 240 – 1 300 MHz in Region 1.
-Out of the many applications operated in this allocation, a pre-selection process categorised the emissions into four Groups
+Currently IARU recommends the band plan shown in Table 3 below for the amateur allocation in the frequency range 1 240 – 1 300 MHz in IARU Region 1.

-G1: Signal bandwidth <1 kHz (Morse, SSB voice),

-G2: Signal bandwidth 15 kHz (FM voice)

-G3: Signal bandwidth up to 200 kHz (high speed data)

-G4: Signal bandwidth 1...16 MHz (Amateur TV)

-that represent the diversity of all potential RF emissions.
+[Editor: OK for the deletion of this text but it should be moved to the annex with measurements done in Germany]

 Table 3: IARU Region 1 band plan for 1 240 - 1 300 MHz